MomoTheDev/POSSystem/README.md

 # POSSystem
-A leightweight property-storing POSSystem coded in Java
+A lightweight property-storing POSSystem coded in Java

 # Installation
 1. Open the project in your favorite Java IDE